 If you have more than one property, you may be able to set up the same house rules for all of them.
 Here’s how:

-- Select the properties you would like the policy to apply by checking the box
+- Select the properties you’d like the policy to apply to by checking the box

 - Click Check and confirm